spatialillusions/tileserver-gl-setup/tileserver/README.md

 Style layers for the overlays are placed in the style-additions folder.

-When the start up script `restart.sh` runs, it will:
+When the start up script `restart-server.sh` runs, it will:

 - Stop the current tileserver docker container
 - Remove the container